 Macula degeneration is a group of diseases that causes painless, progressive loss of central vision.
-Macula degeneration is responsible for 50% of blindness in Australia.
+Macula degeneration is the leading cause of blindless blindness in Australia, responsible for over 50% of cases.
 It occurs when there is an accumulation of waste at the macula produced by the retina.
 The macula is the very centre of the retina and is responsible for your central, detailed vision.
 In fact, you are using your macula right now to read this!

 There are two main types of macular degeneration: dry AMD and wet AMD.